flaneurette/XUL-to-HTML/README.md

 Todo
 ----
 Currently there is no replacement for styling the converted markup.
 We need CSS emulation of the XUL elements and JavaScript emulation for the attributes.
+Feel free to contribute.

 Demo
 ----